matt-ball/postman-local/README.md

 ### `postman bootstrap`

-Retrieves a collection and converts its scripts to editable files.
-One-time setup for a repo.
+Retrieves a collection and converts its scripts to JavaScript files.
+Run this command whenever adding new scripts on the Postman side - it will not convert previously bootstrapped scripts.

 ### `postman clone`